Miles-Kodama/SB-53-Annotated/bill.md

 (i) Whistleblower protections and public-facing information sharing are key instruments to increase transparency.

+(j) [Adverse event reporting systems]{Much like the FDA's [Adverse Event Reporting System](https://www.fda.gov/drugs/surveillance/fdas-adverse-event-reporting-system-faers), a database that records adverse symptoms suffered by patients on FDA-approved drugs.
+FAERS exists to help drug regulators identify rare or long-latency effects of drugs that might not have been detected in pre-market clinical trials.\\
-(j) [Adverse event reporting systems]{TODO} enable monitoring of the post-deployment impacts of artificial intelligence.
+Similarly, adverse event reporting systems for AI could help AI regulators identify undesirable properties of models that might not have been caught in pre-deployment safety testing.} enable monitoring of the post-deployment impacts of artificial intelligence.

 (k) There is growing evidence that, unless they are developed with careful diligence and reasonable precaution, advanced artificial intelligence systems could pose catastrophic risks from both malicious uses and malfunctions, including artificial intelligence-enabled hacking, biological attacks, and loss of control.